wp-plugins/accesspress-social-share/readme.txt

 = 1.0.0 =
-* Plugin submitted to http://wordpress.org for review and approval
+* Plugin submitted to http://wordpress.org for review and approval.
+* Plugin committed to plugin repository after approval.

 == Upgrade Notice ==
 There is an update available for the AccessPress Social Share Plugin.
 Please update to recieve new updates and bug fixes.